 9. Explore Quirinale Hill

-Dating back to the 2nd century, Trajan’s Market offers a unique glimpse into ancient Roman life and is one of the important places to see in Rome.
+Dating back to the 2nd century, Trajan’s Market offers a unique glimpse into ancient Roman life and is one of the most important places to see in Rome.
 The market was built as part of Trajan’s Forum complex to conceal the scars of excavation made on Quirinale Hill to build Trajan’s Forum.

-Even though known as Trajan’s Markets, or Mercati di Traiano in Italian, the name can be misleading because this was actually a multifunctional center serving the adjacent Trajan’s Forum.
+While known as Trajan’s Markets, or Mercati di Traiano in Italian, the name can be misleading because this was actually a multifunctional center serving the adjacent Trajan’s Forum.
 It wasn’t a place for selling fruits and vegetables or trading cattle but mainly a series of offices where the emperor’s public functions were arranged.

 Today, Trajan’s Markets are home to a stunning museum showcasing the findings from the Imperial Fora, the five fora along Via del Fori Imperiali, the road connecting Piazza Venezia to the Colosseum.